axelblaze98/APIs-Node-and-MongoDB-/Readme.txt

 Clone the repository to your system.

-Install all the dependencies required using npm install --
+Install all the dependencies required using command: npm install

 create a .env file and provide:
 PORT=your desired portnumber